UfoMc/UfoRestAPI/README.md

 #Usage

+ - The rest API uses the port 4281 for web interactions.
+If this port is already used for you just change it.
  - Currently only MongoDB is supportet so if you use an other data base you have to change the code a bit
  - The MongoClient is binded on the standart Mongo Port.
 If you use an other port for your Database you got to change that up.
  - Use the RequestBuilder.jar to build a Request.